Even if the sun isn’t shining it’s still great to get outdoors and enjoy the view. Here are 7 things you can do at the

-While you might not be tempted to swim, there are still lots of ways that you can enjoy the beach in the winter.
+While you might not be tempted to swim, there are still lots of ways to enjoy the beach in the winter.
 Here are a few ideas that will hopefully tempt you:

 - Walk: The most obvious way to enjoy the beach is to simply walk along the shoreline.
 At low tide, you can usually go pretty far along the intertidal zone.

 - Skip stones: Have you tried skipping stones lately?
 It’s a surprisingly addictive activity.
 It also provides plenty of opportunity for some friendly competition.

-- Let your kids and dogs run free: Even if you don’t need some outdoor time, chances are that if you have kids or dogs in your house then you know how important it is for them to have a chance to run.
+- Let your kids and dogs run free: Even if you don’t need outdoor time, chances are that if you have kids or dogs in your house then you know how important it is for them to have a chance to run.
 The beach is a perfect location.
 There are lots for them to explore, while you sit on a log and sip a thermos of coffee.

 - Get some work done: I like editing on the beach.
 It’s particularly useful those awful first drafts.
 The view helps distract from the fact that my self-esteem has plummeted to the centre of the earth.

 - Free your feet: Even in the winter, the rocks and sand of the beach will warm up in the sunshine.
 It’s the perfect chance to free your feet.
-They get tired of being cooped up all winter, and even the weak winter’s sun will feel refreshing.
+They get tired of being cooped up all winter, and the weak winter’s sun will feel refreshing.

 - Enjoy the view: The view is such an obvious reason to head to the beach that it barely needs mentioning.
 Even in the winter, the view will stretch right to the horizon.